 Add members to the team by entering their names.
 As you start to type you'll be able to select from the list of names that appears.
-You can even add someone to Glip here by entering an email address.
+You can even add someone here by entering an email address.

 NOTE: You don't have to enter all of the team members right now.
 You can add members at any time.